aharring83/Bacterial-Genomics-Workshop/README.md

 ```
 ./fasta.sh
 ```
-We converted the vcf information into a fasta file.
-We will now combined all the samples fasta files into one file.
+We converted the vcf information into a FASTA formatted file.
+We will combined all the samples fasta files into one fasta file.
 ```
 nano
 ```